Generative-Labs/Web3MQ-Node-Setup/README.md

 `Important`

-> Write your domain in https-endpoint
+> Write your domain in https-endpoint and
 > Write your testnet devkey in testnet-devkey

 *example*